Access to home health services is important for people with chronic conditions or disabilities, and those who

 episodic skilled care, provided by a Medicare-certified home health agency (HHA) or visiting nurse service.
 The

-homebound does not refer to people who can literally never leave their homes.
+term homebound does not refer to people who can literally never leave their homes.
 Instead, it signifies people

 who are unable to leave home without assistance or great effort, or who have a condition that would preclude

 their safely leaving home alone.
-Patients who leave their homes for medical appointments may still be
+Patients who leave their homes for medical appointments may still be considered

 Who provides rural home health services, and where can they occur?